Coming 2026

 Common Questions

-It depends on your tax bracket now versus retirement.
-RRSPs give you a tax deduction now but you pay tax on withdrawals.
-TFSAs use after-tax dollars but grow and withdraw tax-free.
-If you're in a high bracket now, RRSP often wins.
-If you expect similar or higher taxes in retirement, TFSA may be better.
+Depends on where you sit on the tax ladder right now versus retirement.
+RRSPs give you that sweet tax deduction today, but you'll pay tax when you take money out.
+TFSAs use after-tax dollars but grow and come out tax-free.
+High tax bracket now?
+RRSP often wins.
+Expect similar or higher taxes later?
+TFSA might be your better bet.
+We can run the numbers both ways.

 Be first in line